t6d/smart_properties/README.md

 end
 ```

+Default values can also be specified using blocks which are evaluated at
+runtime.

 #### Presence checking

 To ensure that a property is always set and never `nil`, you can use the